 1 Unit Credit/6 College Credits – NCAA Approved Elective

 This course emphasizes student practice in expository writing and library skills.
 Reading and class discussion center on the formal and informal essay.
-The second half of the course emphasizes continued student practice in expository writing based on fiction, drama and poetry.
-Research papers required.
+The second half of the course emphasizes continued student practice in expository writing based on fiction, drama, and poetry.
+Research papers are required.
 Students requesting this course must have achieved an 85 or better on the Regents Exam in English Language Arts and also maintained an English 11AP class average of 88 or better and must receive a teacher recommendation from the current English teacher in order to qualify for this course.
 Those students will receive 3 college credits for each course upon successful completion (possible 6 credits).
 Fee and textbook purchase required.

 JOURNALISM AND MASS MEDIA